© 2010-2019 by Zack Smith. All rights reserved.

 My vision of a useful UI library is one offering a minimal feature set, not a library that tries to support every possible need, circumstance and resource type.

-FrugalWidgets is thus not a totalizing solution, with every
+FrugalWidgets is thus not a totalizing solution, offering every

 could ever need -- it's minimal, hence its name.